How to Dehydrate Tomatoes and Make Tomato Powder or Sauce

 Tomato Trio: on the vine, in a bowl, and sundried

-Whether you grow your own or prefer to buy from grocery stores or roadside vegetable stands, after you've seen just how easy it is to dehydrate tomatoes, you'll wonder why on earth you didn't start sooner!
+Whether you grow your own or prefer to buy from grocery stores or roadside vegetable stands, after you've seen how easy it is to make dried tomatoes, you'll wonder why on earth you didn't start sooner!

 Just Like Sun Dried!

-Consider packing your dehydrated tomatoes in a light extra-virgin olive oil too and add some herbs and garlic to help it along.
-These taste every bit as good (if not better) as the ones you buy in jars at the grocery store!
+Pack dehydrated tomatoes in a light extra-virgin olive oil and add herbs and garlic to help it along.
+These taste every bit as good (if not better) as the sun-dried tomatoes you buy in jars at the grocery store!

 Suggested herbs to try:

 • Basil - The classic complement to tomatoes.
-Its sweet, peppery flavor balances the rich oil and sweet tomato notes beautifully.
+Its sweet, peppery flavor balances the richness of the oil and sweet tomato flavors.
 Pairs well with balsamic too.

-• Oregano - Earthy, zesty oregano is perfect with olive oil and brings out the savory essence of rehydrated tomatoes.
-One of the quintessential Italian spice blend ingredients.
+• Oregano - Earthy, zesty oregano is perfect with olive oil and brings out the savory side of rehydrated tomatoes.

-• Rosemary - The piney punch of rosemary works excellently with fruity olive oils and tastes wonderful when paired with sun-dried tomatoes too.
+• Rosemary - Rosemary works excellently with fruity olive oils and tastes wonderful when paired with sun-dried tomatoes too.

-• Parsley - Its fresh, herbaceous flavor serves as a nice palate cleanser for olive oil richness and brings a vibrancy to dried tomatoes.
+• Parsley - Its fresh flavor is a nice palate cleanser against the richness of the olive oil, and brings a vibrancy to dried tomatoes.

-You really can't go wrong blending any combination of classic herbs like garlic, parsley, oregano and fresh peppers too for an oil and tomato dressing bursting with flavors.
-Play with pairings!
+You really can't go wrong blending any combination of classic herbs like garlic, parsley, oregano and fresh peppers too for an oil-and-tomato-dressing bursting with flavors.

 Tomato Nutrition Info.

 Did you know this?
-While you dehydrate tomatoes, their Vitamin C, Vitamin K, Thiamin, and Niacin, along with Folate, and Choline, content increases!
+When dehydrating tomatoes, their Vitamin C, Vitamin K, Thiamin, and Niacin, along with Folate, and Choline, content increases!

 VITAMINS: Vitamin A, followed by Vitamin C, and Choline.
 Trace vitamins are Niacin, and Vitamin E, along with Thiamine, Betaine, Pantothenic Acid, Folate, and Vitamin K.